Hungary, China sign loan deal for Budapest-Belgrade Chinese rail project

 By Krisztina Than and Anita Komuves

-BUDAPEST, April 24 (Reuters) - Hungary and China have signed a loan agreement to finance the construction of a railway link between Budapest and Belgrade, Finance Minister Mihaly Varga announced on Friday.
+BUDAPEST, April 24 (Reuters) - Hungary and China have signed a loan agreement to finance the construction of a railway link between Budapest and Belgrade, Finance Minister Mihaly Varga announced on Friday, kickstarting a project that has been stalled for years.

+The venture, part of Beijing's One Belt, One Road initiative intended to open new foreign trade links for Chinese firms, would be the first major Chinese infrastructure project inside the European Union.

+Its aim is to help ship Chinese goods from Greece to western Europe, but key sections in the Balkans are missing.
+Some observers have raised concerns over China buying political influence via big infrastructure projects around the world.

 A key piece of data in the loan agreement is what interest rate Hungary will pay.

-Earlier this month, Hungary drafted legislation to classify all data included in contracts for the $2.1 billion, tax-payer funded rail project for 10 years.
+Earlier this month, Hungary submitted legislation to classify all data included in contracts for the $2.1 billion, tax-payer funded rail project for 10 years.
+The bill argued that its aim was to help secure a loan from the Chinese Export-Import Bank.

+The project, Hungary's second most expensive project after the Paks nuclear plant to be built by Russian Rosatom, gets a go-ahead just as the Hungarian economy heads into recession amid the coronavirus pandemic.

 "We have a loan agreement that is advantageous and secure for Hungary," Varga said in the video, adding that the terms of the loan were "favourable relative to the currently available debt financing conditions."